amyqcs/nfl-2pt-conversions/README.md

 **Results**

 ![](images/Rplot.png)

+Teams are overwhelmingly more likely to make a two-point conversion than a touchdown from the two-yard line.

 From 2018-2023, the average team made a two-point conversion 49.4% of the time (with a standard deviation of 0.0981), while making touchdowns from the two-yard line 40.5% of the time (with a standard deviation of 0.0638).